-Our laboratory studies the interplay between bacterial pathogens and their host cells.
-Specifically, we are examining how the obligate intracellular pathogen Salmonella manipulates host cell cytoskeletal and membrane trafficking machinery to drive its uptake into non-phagocytic epithelial cells, and its survival inside both epithelia and macrophages.
-We use a combination of genetic, biochemical and morphological approaches (confocal, live cell microscopy, EM) in vitro, and mouse models to define the roles of specific host molecules in pathogenesis in vivo.
+- The cell biology of bacterial pathogenesis – We are examining how the obligate intracellular pathogen Salmonella manipulates host cell cytoskeletal and membrane trafficking machinery to drive its uptake into non-phagocytic epithelial cells, and its survival inside both epithelia and macrophages.
+We use a combination of genetic, biochemical and morphological approaches (confocal, live cell microscopy, EM) and mouse models to define the roles of specific bacterial and host molecules in pathogenesis in vitro and in vivo.